gaehlerm/SoftwareEngineering/README.md

 		return false
 	return true
 ```

 Though the question is how to pass the `is_sleeping` and `is_eating` functions into the `can_fight` function.
 Anyway, we have seen some approaches how to deal with nested `if/else` clauses.
 There is frquently no perfect solution, but at least we can improve it compared to the initial code.

 ### Naming

-Naming becomes comparably easy if you follow these rules.
-The function body is one level of abstraction lower than the function name.
-The name is a summary of what is going on inside the function.
-There should never be any unexpected behavior inside a function that could confuse the reader of the code.
-There should not be any hidden behavior inside a function.
+Naming becomes less hard if you follow the following rules:
+- The function body is one level of abstraction lower than the function name.
+- The name is a summary of what is going on inside the function.
+- There should never be any unexpected behavior inside a function that could confuse the reader of the code.
+- There should not be any hidden behavior inside a function.

+The following function clearly has a side effect:

 ```py
 counter = 0